the-isf-academy/new-making-with-code/content/cs10/unit01/labs/lab0_html/_index.md

 💻 **As you edit `index.html`, **save** `⌘+s` the file and **refresh** `⌘+r`  the web browser.** This will allow you to see updates as you edit the code!
+> Use `⌘+tab` to easily switch between VS Code and your web browser.
+This will save you a ton of time :)

 {{< figure src="images/courses/cs10/unit01/00_html_2.png" width="75%" >}}